-- E. identification of vegetation to be retained and any planting requirements under the Ecological Management Plan (Condition 23); - F. integration of any planting requirements required by conditions of any resource consents for the project; and - G. re-instatement planting of construction and site compound areas as appropriate. - (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and - (iii) detailed specifications relating to the following: - A. weed control and clearance: - B. pest animal management (to support plant establishment); - C. ground preparation (top soiling and decompaction); - D. mulching; and - E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species.

-- (a) ARI means Average Recurrence Interval; - (b) Existing authorised habitable floor means the floor level of any community, commercial and industrial building which is authorised and exists at the time the Outline Plan is submitted; - (c) Existing authorised habitable floor means the floor level of any room (floor) in a residential building which is authorised and exists at the time the outline plan is submitted, excluding a laundry, bathroom, toilet or any room used solely as an entrance hall, passageway or garage; - (d) Flood prone area means potential ponding areas that may flood and commonly comprise of topographical depression areas.
-The areas can occur naturally or as a result of constructed features; - (e) Maximum Probable Development is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development arising from zone changes; - (f) Pre-Project development means existing site condition prior to the Project (including existing buildings and roadways); and - (g) Post-Project development means site condition after the Project has been completed (including existing and new buildings and roadways).
+E. identification of vegetation to be retained and any planting requirements under the Ecological Management Plan (Condition 23); F. integration of any planting requirements required by conditions of any resource consents for the project; and G. re-instatement planting of construction and site compound areas as appropriate. (ii) a planting programme including the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within each planting season following completion of works in each Stage of Work; and (iii) detailed specifications relating to the following: A. weed control and clearance; B. pest animal management (to support plant establishment); C. ground preparation (top soiling and decompaction); D. mulching; and E. plant sourcing and planting, including hydroseeding and grassing, and use of eco-sourced species.
+Specifi c Outline Plan requirements Flood Hazard For the purpose of Condition 12: (a) ARI - means Average Recurrence Interval; (b) Existing authorised habitable floor - means the floor level of any community, commercial and industrial building which is authorised and exists at the time the Outline Plan is submitted; (c) Existing authorised habitable floor - means the floor level of any room (floor) in a residential building which is authorised and exists at the time the outline plan is submitted, excluding a laundry, bathroom, toilet or any room used solely as an entrance hall, passageway or garage; (d) Flood prone area - means potential ponding areas that may flood and commonly comprise of topographical depression areas.
+The areas can occur naturally or as a result of constructed features; (e) Maximum Probable Development - is the design case for consideration of future flows allowing for development within a catchment that takes into account the maximum impervious surface limits of the current zone or if the land is zoned Future Urban in the AUP, the probable level of development arising from zone changes; (f) Pro Project development means existing site condition prior to the (f) Pre-Project development - means existing site condition prior to the Project (including existing buildings and roadways); and (g) Post-Project development - means site condition after the Project has been completed (including existing and new buildings and roadways).
+12. Flood Hazard (a) The Project shall be designed to achieve the following flood risk outcomes: (i) no increase in flood levels in a 1% AEP event for existing authorised habitable floors that are already subject to flooding or have a freeboard less than 150mm; (ii) no more than a 10% reduction in freeboard in a 1% AEP event for existing authorised habitable floors to maintain a minimum freeboard of 150mm; (iii) no increase in flood levels in a 1% AEP event for existing authorised community, commercial and industrial building floors that are already subject to flooding; (iv) no more than a 10% reduction in freeboard in a 1% AEP event for existing authorised community, commercial and industrial building floors;